lenhoy/Astar/README.md

 Press `r` to reset back to the map corresponding to the chosen tasknumber

+## Tips
+You might have to edit the paths inside the `fill_critical_positions` function.

+Depending on operating system you might have to add/remove `"astar_code/"` at the start of the paths
 ## Todos
 - [ ] add greyscale to color_nodes function
 - [ ] add greyscale weights into f score